ChrisBen191/code_book/python_tips.md

       'third key': 'value'
     }

-Selects the 'value' with the cooresponding key in the dictionary specified
+Selects the **value** assigned to the denoted key from the dictionary specified

     variable = dict['key']

-Selects the 'value' with the cooresponding key in the dictionary specified if the key exists; if not the second parameter is given as the value instead
+Selects the **value** assigned to the denoted key from the dictionary specified; if the key does not exist, the second parameter is given as a value instead.

     variable = dict.get('key',0)

-Deletes the key/value pair from the dictionary specified
+Deletes the **key/value** pair from the dictionary specified.

     del dict['key']

-Creates a list of dictionaries, using square brackets to encase the dicts; dicts are called by using their 'index' value
+Creates **dict_list**, a list of dictionaries, using square brackets to encase the dicts; dicts are called by using their 'index' value

     dict_list = [
       {'first dict key' : 'value' },